Mangshi: Transport

 Tusi Fang Keming (方克明) of Mangshi and Duo Jianxun (多建勋) of Zhefang built a road linking Mangshi and Wanding in 1926.
 An Indian engineer was invited to design the route.
 The road was completed in 1931, and became a part of the Burma Road in 1937.
 In modern China National Highways network, this road is part of G320 Highway.
 Longling-Ruili Expressway opened on 31 December 2015, and is the first expressway of Mangshi.
 It forms part of G56 Hangzhou–Ruili Expressway and AH14.
 A provincial highway, Mangshi-Lianghe Expressway is currently under construction.
 Another provincial expressway, Ruili-Menglian Expressway, is planned.

 Although Mangshi has a 68.23 km-long borderline with Myanmar, it has no national port of entry.
 There are three border crossing without customs control into Myanmar serving the locals.
 They are Manghai (芒海), Zhongshan (中山) and Bangda (邦达).
 Manghai links Mong Ko in Myanmar, also known as Monekoe.

 Dali–Ruili railway is under construction, with two stations in Mangshi: Mangshi and Mangshi West.

-Dehong Mangshi Airport is the only airport in Dehong Prefecture.
+Dehong Mangshi International Airport is the only airport in Dehong Prefecture.
 It saw 1,652,533 passengers and 13,982 flights in 2017.